HIAS Fellowship Program

 Excellent working conditions

-The fellows are offered a fully equipped workspace in the center of Hamburg and continuous assistance by the HIAS staff, for example regarding literature procurement or the organization of workshops (however, HIAS can neither provide an artist studio nor finance one).
-In order to be fully integrated into the academic or cultural landscape of Hamburg, each fellow will be accompanied by a so-called collaboration partner (a scholar/cultural professional based at one of HIAS’ nine member institutions).
+The fellows are offered a fully equipped workspace in the center of Hamburg and continuous assistance by the HIAS staff, for example regarding literature procurement or the organization of workshops.
+However, HIAS can neither provide an artist studio nor finance one.
+In order to be fully integrated into the academic or cultural landscape of Hamburg, each fellow will be accompanied by a scholar/cultural professional based at one of HIAS’ nine member institutions, their so-called tandem partner.
+This also allows direct access to the research infrastructure required by the fellows.

 Academic and cultural program

-Fellows attend the weekly colloquia and lunches and are offered participation in additional cultural and scientific excursions.
+Fellows are expected to attend the weekly lunches (Tuesdays) and colloquia/ dinners (Thursdays) and are offered participation in additional cultural and scientific excursions.
+Participation in the academic program is mandatory.

 Excellent and family friendly living conditions